bakpakin/Fennel/macros.md

 order.
 From this example you can see that macros look like functions which take arguments.
 But you can't write a function that takes `("world" "hello" print)` as an argument!
 What's going on here?

+Argument to macros get passed *before* they get evaluated.
+If you tried to evaluate `("world" "hello" print)` it would fail trying to call `"world"` as a function.
+But the macro operates at compile time before that.

 Let's walk thru a bigger example.